kelsdoerksen/airPy/README.md

 python3 -m pytest
 ```
 ## Citing
-If you found this code useful in your research, please cite via the following:
+If you found this code useful in your research, please cite via the following: Removed while under review.

-Doerksen, K., (2023). airPy: Generating AI-ready datasets in python for air quality studies using Google Earth Engine, github.com/kelsdoerksen/airPy.